espressif/esp-idf/docs/openocd.rst

 OpenOCD setup for ESP32
 -----------------------

-The ESP31 and ESP32 have two powerful Xtensa cores, allowing for a great deal of variety of program architectures.
-The FreeRTOS
-OS that comes with ESP-IDF is capable of multi-core pre-emptive multithreading, allowing for an intuitive way of writing software.
+The ESP31 and ESP32 have two powerful Xtensa cores, allowing for a great variety of program architectures.
+The FreeRTOS OS that comes with ESP-IDF is capable of multi-core pre-emptive multithreading, allowing for an intuitive way of writing software.

 The downside of the ease of programming is that debugging without the right tools is harder: figuring out a bug that is caused